Durrës-Kukës Highway: Funding and Contractors

 The highway project is the biggest road infrastructure project ever done in Albania.
 Its initial cost was estimated at €600m but during the course of construction this has more than doubled.
 The project was financed by the government of Albania and some foreign lending institutions.
 The total cost of the highway is estimated to be over €1bn ($1.4bn). amid allegations of corruption and a growing public debt.

 The contract for the construction of road segment between Rreshen and Kalimash, which constitutes one-third of the whole project, was awarded to a joint venture between Bechtel, a US-based engineering company, and Enka, a Turkey-based construction company.
 The contract was awarded in September 2006 and a majority of the construction works were completed by June 2009, even though construction on Milot-Rreshen started in 2003 by the government of Fatos Nano.
 Contractors working in the remaining portions of the highway were Albanian, Austrian, and Slovenian based firms.
 The R7 motorway in Kosovo was also constructed by Bechtel-Enka.

-Exit list
+Route

 Impact

 Since the end of the Kosovo War of 1999, hundreds of thousands of Albanians have passed through the old mountain road to get to Albania's beaches.
 Building a highway would "crystallize a year-round tourism industry and double the size of the Albanian market", while allowing both communities to rationalize agriculture.
-Travel times are expected to be lowered to two and a half hours or less, down from seven.
+Travel times have been lowered to two and a half hours or less, down from seven through old mountain roads.

-Once finalized, the project will link the Adriatic Sea with the Pan-European corridor X at the E80 near the town of Merdar between the contested Kosovo-Serbia border.

 US Congressman Eliot Engel has compared Sali Berisha's vision to build this highway to that of Eisenhower to build highways across the United States.